kragen/derctuo/markdown/desiccant-climate-control.md

 work with aerobic mesophilic rotting instead of the usual noxious kind is a matter of partial dehydration: you cover your shit in the bucket with dry leaves, which also cut down on the relative nitrogen content, which gives you better rotting.
-Civilized people don't have dry leaves, so instead they use sawdust or coir or something in their composting toilets.
+Civilized people don’t have dry leaves, so instead they use sawdust or coir or something in their composting toilets.